reid-moffat/cribbage-strategy/README.md

 # cribbage-strategy

-Picking which cards to drop in a cribbage hand is often tricky because of the sheer amount of possible combinations; you always end up with a mediocre guesstimate at best.
+Picking which cards to drop in a cribbage hand is tricky because of the sheer amount of possible combinations; you always end up with a guesstimate at best.
 Luckily, this is  simple for a program to calculate

 There are several online calculators that can find points in a given hand and maybe give tips, but this calculator can do more: